ExpressLRS/Docs/docs/quick-start/receivers/flash2400.md

 </figure>

 !!!
 Note
-    New versions of the receiver also have the PCB Wifi Antenna, and doesn't have the Rainsun SMD Antenna mentioned above.
+    New versions of the receiver also have the PCB Wifi Antenna, and doesn't have the RainSun SMD Antenna mentioned above.
 These will use the same ESP-based Target, not the STM-based target.

 ## Wiring up your receiver